metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `api_version` (String) APIVersion is the API group version the resources belong to.
-In format of 'group/version'.
-Required.
+- `api_version` (String) APIVersion is the API group version the resources belong to.In format of 'group/version'.Required.
-- `kind` (String) Kind is the API kind the resources belong to.
-Required.
+- `kind` (String) Kind is the API kind the resources belong to.Required.

 <a id="nestedatt--spec--rules--validate--pod_security--param_ref"></a>